victorhqc/phpNews/README.md

-This project does not manages usernames and passwords, you may want to change the users table for yout own purposes.
+This project does not manage usernames and passwords, you may want to change the users table for your own purposes.

 For AJAX Handling: https://github.com/uvicate/WebApp